RomanAlexandroff/42-Prague-Smart-Sign/README.md

 - jrathelo, 42 Nice — memory wizard.
 Helped resolve the microcontroller's RAM overflow.

 The project is based on Jean-Marc Zingg's [GxEPD2](https://github.com/ZinggJM/GxEPD2) library for e-paper displays.
+The project uses the [ArduinoOTA](https://github.com/jandrassy/ArduinoOTA) library by Juraj Andrassy for the Over-The-Air software update functionality.
+The Sign's Telegram Bot functionality is provided by Brian Lough's [UniversalTelegramBot](https://github.com/witnessmenow/Universal-Arduino-Telegram-Bot) library.

 ## Contributing